shaik-rehna/Anomaly-Detection-in-Pedestrian-Surveillance-Videos/README.md

 * **YOLOv5** trained on **MOT17** for pedestrian detection (custom detector)/ pretrained YOLOv5m detector
 * **DeepSORT** for multi-object tracking across frames
 * **Rule-based anomaly detection** based on velocity and objects
+* Pedestrian crossing a certain velocity_threshold is flagged as anomaly
+* Objects such as bicycle, truck are flagged as anomlay
 * **Video output with bounding boxes and IDs** (Red = anomaly)
 * Easily tunable parameters: velocity threshold, smoothing